hamzahamidi/ajsf/CONTRIBUTING.md

 ### Pull requests and branches

 All work happens in branches.
-The master branch is only used as the target for pull requests.
+The main branch is only used as the target for pull requests.

 During code review you often need to update pull requests.
 Usually you do that